iloveicedgreentea/nj-dmv-scraper/README.md

 The CSV can be used to graph how busy a DMV location is over time.
 I made this to quickly see which DMV to go to.

+Locations with a time of "23:59" never got marked full that day

 This is designed to run as a scheduled job, as quickly as you want before you get IP banned.